Select your newsletters:

-There have been several important developments in the Tokamak during the last few weeks including signing Procurement Arrangements (PA), progress on First Wall qualifications, and important developments related to magnet conductors.
-Related to PAs, five additional Tokamak PAs were completed and signed in June.
-These were: the Poloidal Field (PF) coils 2, 3, 4, 5, and 6 PA signed with the EU; the Toroidal Field (TF) conductor PA signed with the US; the upper ports PA and the divertor dome PA signed with the Russian Federation and the divertor outer target PA signed with Japan.
-This is an important accomplishment for the project and the Tokamak.
-To date, the credit value of all signed ITER PAs is ~880 kIUA which is ~30% of the total ITER credit.
+Related to Procurement Arrangements, five additional Arrangements related to the Tokamak were completed and signed in June for: the poloidal field coils 2, 3, 4, 5, and 6 (signed with Europe); the toroidal field conductor (signed with the US); the upper ports and divertor dome (signed with the Russian Federation); and the divertor outer target (signed with Japan).
+This is an important accomplishment for the project and the Tokamak Department.
+To date, the credit value of all signed ITER Procurement Arrangements is ~880 kIUA which is approximately 30 percent of the total ITER credit.
 This is very good progress!

 Thirty-seven years later, no one is walking on the Moon, world energy consumption has almost doubled, oil reserves are fast disappearing and mankind is facing one of the harshest challenges in its history.

 A geologist by training, former-astronaut Schmitt believes he has a solution.
 He is convinced that fusion could help "meet an anticipated eightfold or higher increase in energy demand by 2050."